Nil-Andreu/leads-manager/README.md

 This DELETE_LEAD action is going to be dispatched to the reducer.
 So we go inside of the leads reducer, and add a case for DELETE_LEAD.

+Then, we have to call this action in some point.
+So we go to the component of leads, and add the function to it (in the onclick, we need to pass the id, for this we use the .bind, which has the this as first parameter and as second whathever we want to pass).
+Remember that the function should be added to the connect, so we have access to it.